 If you selected Master database recovery, you will be asked to start the master database restore and, when it has finished, continue with the other restore steps.

-You can locate multiple backups in multiple locations and add them to this list.
-All of these backups will be used to locate the database backup closest to the time you want to restore from.
+You can locate and add multiple backups.
+All of these backups will be used to provide restore points.

 You will be presented with a list of databases that can be restored using the backups identified in the previous step.
 Select what databases to restore and what time to restore them from.

 Databases can be restored to a specific point in time if the Transactional scheme was selected (during the Schedule step) when the backup job was created.